The Art of Cultural Exchange

 9th and 10th October, 2024

-Community Hub / Library at the Dock
+Community Hub at The Dock & Library at the Dock

-107 Victoria Promenade, Docklands, Naarm/Melbourne
+Docklands, Naarm/Melbourne

-Join us for a warm, lively, inclusive space of dialogue and conversation, both creative and scholarly, addressing questions of ethical encounter and exchange in creative writing and the arts across the Asia-Pacific.
+A warm, lively, inclusive space of dialogue and conversation, both creative and scholarly, addressing questions of ethical encounter and exchange in creative writing and the arts across the Asia-Pacific.

 Funded by the Australian Government through the ARC Discovery Project Connecting Asia-Pacific Literary Cultures: Grounds for Encounter and Exchange research project (2021-24).